WARNING; This is a graphic story. May be sensitive to some readers.

 “We don’t need anyone, Ida.
 We have each other,” she would then look at me with a fierce pride.
 “That’s all we need.”

 I believed her, every time.
 So, this time, I waited for about ten minutes.
-Of course she couldn’t jump and say to me that we had each other, but she would stop after a while, right?
+Of course she couldn’t jump up and say to me that we had each other, but she would stop after a while, right?

 I dropped down beside her instantly and put my arms around her shoulders.
 They went unnoticed by her, of course.
 She was so distressed, I didn’t know what to do.
 She stopped crying suddenly and sat bolt upright.
 Her eyes were so bloodshot, her mascara running in rivers.
 Her short, black hair was stuck up all over the place, but she didn’t care.

 She looked around her room intently, then got up shakily.
 I stood up as well, thinking that this is where she would return to her normal self.
 But she didn’t.
-She walked slowly to her drawer and pulled out a knife.
+She walked slowly to her drawer and pulled out a long silver knife.

 I turned back around to Morada, and I found her staring with her mouth wide open in a scream, not making any sound.
 She was staring at the place she last saw me fade in and out of the real world.
 In my rage, I had been able to become real again, much to my astonishment.
 I had been able to move the knife, which I shouldn’t have been able to do.